medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ### KTable

 KTable behaves more like a table.
 It is similar to the concept of log compacted topics.
-UPDATE is performed in non-null data, and DELETE can happen in null data.
+UPDATE is performed in non-null values, and DELETE occurs in messages with null values.

 The following table describes the representation of a topic using KTable: